DreamCasterX/HLKFilterUpdater/README.md

-# One-click to download & update HLK filers
+# One-click to download & update filers for Windows Hardware Lab Kit (HLK) testing

 ### How To Use